sisby-folk/switchy/README.md

  - Top level key: Cardinal component ID
    - `default`: boolean, module is enabled for players by default.
-   - `importable`: See import configuration above.
+   - `editable`: See import configuration above.
    - `ifModLoaded`: a mod ID to check before trying to register the module.

 ## Further Info